Course code FYS155

 FYS155 Laboratory Course in Physics

 The course consists of about 11 laboratory exercises in mechanics, electromagnetism and thermal physics.
 In addition, there may be arranged an excursion.
-Students working in pairs are required to prepare for every experiment by reviewing the relevant theory and problems before the actual laboratory day.
-Next, a joint introductory seminar will discuss the equipment, method and theory before pairs of students go on to do the experiments.
-The experiment and report are completed in the same session, and the report is handed in before students leave the laboratory.
+Students, working in pairs, are required to prepare for every laboratory exercise by reviewing the relevant theory and problems before the actual laboratory day.
+The laboratory day starts with a joint introductory seminar, where the equipment, method and theory are discussed.
+After that the pairs of students will perform the experiments of the exercise in the laboratory.
+The exercise and report are completed in the same session, and the report is handed in before students leave the laboratory.

 To understand and be able to use ideas and basic principles of physics in practical laboratory work.
 To understand and be able to use scientific methods.
 To gain practical knowledge of and skills in the ideas and principles of laboratory work.
 To understand how simple principles can be used to describe complicated phenomena in nature.